kubeckaj/JKCS.py-Manual/docs/source/Inputfile.rst

 .. note::

-   The multiplicity is equal to the number of unpaired electrons plus one (M = 2S+1).
+   The multiplicity is equal to the number of unpaired electrons plus one (TotalMultiplicity = 2S+1).

 .. hint::